 Ways to Apply to the JD Program

-Applying to Joint Degree, LL.M. and Specialized Programs:
+For Joint Degree, LL.M. and Miami Scholars:

 September 1, 2016 - Miami Law will begin receiving electronic applications and review applications on a rolling basis throughout the year.
 Applications will be reviewed as soon as all required documents have been received.